-An analysis of the movement in the Shareholder Member interest over the period from 2008 to June 2015 (incorporating the assumed payment of the 2015 final dividend) applying the above assumptions is set out in appendix B. After allowance for the payment of the 2015 final dividend, the interest of Shareholder Members as at 30 June 2015 under Approach 2 is 28.2%.
+An analysis of the movement in the Shareholder Member interest over the period from 2008 to 30 June 2016 (incorporating the assumed payment of the 2016 final dividend) applying the above assumptions is set out in appendix B. After allowance for the payment of the 2016 final dividend, but before the SCU merger, the interest of Shareholder Members as at 30 June 2016 under Approach 2 was 27.4%.